Skip to main content

 Is your overdraft program currently assessing a penalty or providing a service?
 If the former, it’s time to make the shift to a service-based model to minimize risk, optimize results, better serve your members and build long-term loyalty.
 With the right program, approach and communications, your credit union’s overdraft fees can be viewed as a valued service versus a costly penalty.

-For answers to all your questions about maintaining a fully disclosed overdraft service, connect with the experts at JMFA.
+For answers to all your questions about maintaining a fully disclosed overdraft service, connect with the experts at ADVANTAGE.